National Telecommunications and Information Administration: National Broadband Map

 These programs collected data used by the NTIA to refurbish a public interactive National Broadband Map that was released in February 2011.
 The map was authorized by Congress with the 2008 Broadband Data Improvement Act and was funded through the 2009 economic stimulus bill.
 The map will continue to be updated every six months with help from grantees and the general public.

 The National Broadband Map is the foundation for efforts to expand and improve broadband internet access around the United States in under-equipped communities as well as assisting businesses and consumers to educate them on broadband internet options.
 The NTIA's findings show that while strides were made in broadband development and implementation, many people and institutions lack the broadband availability and capability needed for full internet engagement.
 In the last year, broadband access in households has increased nearly five percent and the number of people not using the internet is down over three percent.
 Yet, lower demographic groups continue to lack behind in internet capability.

 The NTIA also found that many community anchor institutions are generally underserved in broadband connectivity.
 The data showed that two-thirds of the surveyed schools were signed up for broadband service that provide less than half the speed that educational technology studies recommend and only four percent of libraries subscribe to recommended broadband speeds.

-Along with the continuous update of the National Broadband Map, the NTIA will sustain its state-driven efforts to increase broadband implementation and will move to expand its collaboration efforts to serve as an expansive network to empower broadband developers.
+Along with the update of the National Broadband Map, the NTIA will sustain its efforts to increase broadband implementation and will move to expand its collaboration efforts to serve as an expansive network for broadband developers.